 Sprayer operators regularly apply pesticides to ensure the health and marketability of their crops.
 A successful application requires three things:

 - criteria for what and when to spray, and

 - the requisite skill to apply pesticides effectively and efficiently.

 Generally, grower pesticide safety certification programs focus on the safe handling, storage and use of pesticides, but do not provide recommendations on how best to apply crop inputs.

-When this website was launched at the end of 2013, it was based on Airblast 101: a four hour classroom-based course designed to provide participants with practical tools to allow them to apply pesticides, plant growth modifiers and foliar nutrients in an effective, economic and environmentally responsible manner.
+When this not-for-profit website was launched at the end of 2013, it was based on Airblast 101: a four hour classroom-based course designed to provide participants with practical tools to allow them to apply pesticides, plant growth modifiers and foliar nutrients in an effective, economic and environmentally responsible manner.
 Developed by Dr. Jason Deveau of the Ontario Ministry of Agriculture, Food and Rural Affairs in association with Croplife Canada, the course, and companion website, were created to introduce a new operator to spraying, or to refresh a seasoned veteran.

 In 2014, Dr. Tom Wolf of Agrimetrix Research & Training (Saskatoon) came on board.
 With Tom’s involvement, the website was re-imagined and greatly expanded to include field sprayer resources.
 In 2015, we re-launched as www.sprayers101.com.
 In 2021 we refreshed the look and feel of the site and increased both its functionality and integration with our YouTube site and downloadable resources.

 This resource continues to grow and evolve to reflect our client’s needs.
 Thanks to our sponsors, thanks to our content contributors and thanks to you for visiting www.sprayers101.com.